flengyel/ArcInfoGrid2Shapefile/README.md

 through such an interface, and then commited if there are no path collisions, or reverted if there is a path collision.

-## Authors ##
+## Authors and contributors ##
 Florian Lengyel, [CUNY Environmental CrossRoads Initiative](http://asrc.cuny.edu/crossroads), [Advanced Science Research Center](http://asrc.cuny.edu/crossroads), [The City College of New York](http://www.ccny.cuny.edu), [CUNY](http://www.cuny.edu).
 Contact: gmail/skype/twitter florianlengyel

-Dorsey Davidoff.
+Dorsey Davidoff's suggestions were incorporated in the algorithms.

-Tian Luan contributed a revision to eliminate an extra colinear point in the construction of holes of polygons.
+Tian Luan suggested a revision to eliminate an extra colinear point in the construction of holes of polygons.

 ## License ##